zapperment/mpk225-custom-reason/README.md

 ### Updating the remote codec and map

-When a new version of the custom remote codec and map is released, run the installation command `yarn install` again and restart Reason.
+When a new version of the custom remote codec and map is released, run the installation command `yarn setup` again and restart Reason.

 ## Development